benjystanton/benjystanton.github.io/_posts/2014-02-04-my-name-is-benjy-and-im-a-web-designer.md

 ---
 layout: post
-title: My Name Is Benjy and I’m a Web Designer
+title: My name is Benjy and I’m a web designer
 date: 2014-02-04 10:03:02
 categories: design
 ---